nadiajoyce/VEA-Docs/DI-Policies.md

 # Statement

 Historically, the wedding industry has been massively lacking in areas of representation and equity, especially across race, gender, and sexual orientation.
 The fact that interracial marriage wasn’t fully legal in the U.S. until 1967, and same sex marriage wasn’t legal until 2015, has been reflected in wedding industry practices and imagery since its beginning.
 And to this day, it’s painfully clear just how racist, sexist, homophobic, and generally prejudiced the industry still is.
+In 2025, it's clear that there will likely be even more challenges to Diversity and Inclusion, not only in the wedding industry, but throughout the U.S.'s society.

-It’s up to wedding vendors and industry leaders to correct this.
+When it comes to the wedding industry, it’s up to wedding vendors and industry leaders to correct this.
 We have a responsibility to create spaces and content where all people feel seen, welcome, celebrated, and valued.
+Now more than ever.

 It’s important to me as a wedding business owner to not only implement policies that address these issues, but also hold myself accountable to those policies.
 So, I’m sharing this document publicly as one part of my own efforts to do better and be better.
 This is not an “arrival”, but rather part of an ongoing process that will evolve and change over the lifetime of my business as I learn and iterate to create more inclusive, welcoming, and celebratory spaces for all people.